-In particular, this is essential when an mission database is used to customize the final product, and when late versions of the database are used to update the software.
+In particular, this is essential when a mission database is used to customize the final product, and when late versions of the database are used to update the software.

 Software validation report with respect to the requirements baseline [DJF, - ; QR, AR].